facebookarchive/cargo-guppy/README.md

 * track existing dependencies for a crate or workspace
 * query direct or transitive dependencies of a subset of packages — useful when some packages have greater assurance or reliability requirements
-* receive CI feedback if a dependency is added, updated or removed
-* receive CI feedback if a package goes from not being included in a high-assurance subset to being included
 * figure out what's causing a particular crate to be included as a dependency
 * iterate over reverse dependencies of a crate in topological order
 * iterate over some or all links (edges) in a dependency graph, querying if the link is a build, dev or regular